Intercountry Adoption

 Country Summary: While not common, violent crime, such as armed robbery and assault, remains a concern throughout the Republic of the Congo.

 The U.S. government has limited ability to provide emergency services to U.S. citizens outside Brazzaville.
-U.S. government employees must use two vehicles to travel to the Pool region.
-They are also restricted to beaches adjacent to their hotels in Pointe Noire due to crime.
+U.S. government employees must use two vehicles for all overland travel outside Brazzaville.
+In Pointe-Noire, they are restricted to beaches adjacent to their hotels due to crime.

 Read the country information page for additional information on travel to the Republic of Congo.